 Step 3: Check Your UT Email for Orientation Materials & Schedule

-Check the email that you have on file with the student roster: Orientation materials will be sent to you via email from New Student Services (NSS) a week in advance of your scheduled orientation session.
+Check your UT email: Orientation materials will be sent to you via your new UT email from Longhorn Orientation and TIP a week in advance of your scheduled orientation session.

-Review the Orientation Schedule: TIP students receive a TIP-specific orientation schedule by email the week before their scheduled orientation session.
+Review the Orientation Schedule: TIP students receive a TIP-specific orientation schedule.
 Know when your mandatory advising appointment will take place.

 Step 4: Complete TIP Core Sheet with your AP, IB, & Dual Credits